More countries around the globe are investing in alternative and renewable energy sources to address climate change.

-As far as residential use goes, wind often loses to solar for cost and aesthetic purposes.
+As far as residential use goes, wind turbines usually lose to solar for cost and aesthetic purposes.

-While low operating costs happen to be an advantage of wind energy, high upfront investments also make cost a negative.
+While low operating costs happen to be an advantage of wind energy, high upfront investments also make the cost a negative.

-Fossil fuels, such as coal and natural gas, currently produce electricity at a rather low rate, which makes it hard for wind to complete in the short run.
+Fossil fuels, such as coal and natural gas, currently produce electricity at a low cost, which makes it hard for wind to complete in the short run.

 2. Unpredictable Energy Source

 The unpredictability of wind is the second biggest downside to using wind turbines, especially for residential use.